ryananglem/relay-examples/readme.md

 ## scripts

-`yarn start` starts the project on port 3000
+`yarn dev` starts the ui on port 3000 and graphql on port 4000/graphql

 ## documentation